eyaget/gidams/README.md

 GIDAMS (Generalized Intrusion Detection and Adaptive Mitigation System) is a security framework being implemented on the SDN application layer.
-It is a framework where various types of application securities will be implemented in.
+It is a framework that helps implementing various type of SDN security features on the application layer.